zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 While that's an unfortunate development, it's a minor setback.
 If we can't solve the equation analytically, we can solve it numerically, using the [Newton–Raphson method](https://en.wikipedia.org/wiki/Newton%27s_method), for instance.
 The derivative of the Chapman function exists, and is not too difficult to compute.

 In fact, there is a [better way](http://lib-www.lanl.gov/la-pubs/00367066.pdf), which is even simpler.
 Recall that Newton's method requires being able to make an initial guess, evaluate the function, and take its derivative.
-If we solve using the entire optical depth formulation (Equation 18), we know that its derivative is just the extinction coefficient \\(\sigma_t\\) (Equation 9), and making a good initial guess is easy by simply ignoring curvature of the planet.
+If we solve using the entire optical depth formulation (Equation 18), we know that its derivative is just the extinction coefficient \\(\mu_t\\) (Equation 9), and making a good initial guess is easy by simply ignoring curvature of the planet.

 This method is very general and works for arbitrary continuous density distributions (please see the [paper](http://lib-www.lanl.gov/la-pubs/00367066.pdf) for details).
 It also works well for a combination of several overlapping exponential volumes - only the way the attenuation coefficient is computed needs to be modified.